mikej340/tivmuseum/Discussion points.md

 - **Alternative processes**:
   - record all visitors in till - not via register?
   - allow visitor to fill out some?
+- **Historic data**: possible to port over?
+Different data formats/sources to collate for Pippa (so could consider switching over end of year?)

 ---